 Definition

 Lookahead decoding is a parallel decoding algorithm that accelerates language-model inference by breaking the strict left-to-right dependency of autoregressive generation.
 Crucially, it needs no separate draft model and no external data store, which makes it appealing for lean self-hosted setups where running a second model is costly.
-It is exact: the output matches what ordinary greedy or sampled decoding would have produced.
+It is exact: the output matches what ordinary greedy or sampled decoding would have produced, so the speedup is free of quality risk.

 How it works

 The method reframes autoregressive decoding as solving a system of nonlinear equations and applies the classic Jacobi iteration to solve them in parallel.
 The key insight is that while you cannot reliably predict many consecutive next tokens at once, the model can generate multiple disjoint n-grams in parallel.
-Lookahead maintains a fixed-size 2D window along the sequence and time axes, splitting each step into a lookahead branch that proposes n-grams and a verification branch that confirms them against the model.
+Lookahead maintains a fixed-size 2D window along the sequence and time axes, splitting each step into a lookahead branch that proposes n-grams and caches them in a pool, and a verification branch that checks pooled n-grams against what the model would actually emit.
+When a cached n-gram matches, several tokens are accepted in one pass; when it does not, generation falls back to the ordinary single token, so correctness is never at stake.

 Why it matters

 Because it generates and verifies n-grams directly with the target model, lookahead decoding trades extra parallel computation for fewer sequential steps, reducing latency by roughly 1.5x to 2.3x in reported results.
-The cost is more floating-point operations per step, so the gains depend on having GPU compute to spare relative to memory bandwidth.
+The cost is more floating-point operations per step, so the gains depend on having GPU compute to spare relative to memory bandwidth — exactly the situation of a single user running a local model, where batch size is one and the arithmetic units are underused.
 The technique was introduced by Fu et al. (LMSYS) and presented at ICML 2024.
+Text with repetitive structure — code, config files, structured extraction — benefits most, because proposed n-grams match more often.

 In Simple Terms